Daayiee Abdullah: Activism

 In 1978, Abdullah went to Washington D.C. for a conference because he was working for Governor Jerry Brown's office in San Francisco.
 In 1979, he returned to D.C. as a coordinator for the National March on Washington for Lesbian and Gay Rights.
 Because he was a coordinator, he went a week early and then stayed a week later for his vacation only to return a month later.
 After two weeks in San Francisco, he decided that he wanted to live in D.C.

 In the 1980s, Abdullah began his tenure at Georgetown University and spent several years at Beijing University and Taiwan National University Beijing University.
 He studied the Chinese language and literature, and later Arabic, Arabic Linguistics, North African, and Middle Eastern Studies, and several years working and studying in Muslim countries.
 Some of his classmates were Chinese Muslims from Ürümqi, who invited him to a Beijing Mosque, the first mosque he had visited.
 Following that experience, at age 30, he became a Muslim and adopted the Islamic name Daayiee Abdullah.
 He didn't add on the title Imam until later.
 Abdullah would go on to study Islam in Egypt, Jordan, Saudi Arabia, and Syria.

 He was the business manager at Georgetown Fitness Center from 2007 to 2009.
-Abdullah, under his legal name Sidney Thompson, is the CEO of Asiad & Associates, a software company in Washington, D.C.
+Abdullah, under his legal name Sidney Thompson, was the CEO of Asiad & Associates, a software company in Washington, D.C.